 In your answer you should:

-Name the type of communication facial expressions are categorised under.

-Define the term ‘facial expression’.
+Define the term ‘facial expression’ and name the category of communication.
+(2 marks)

 List four common facial expressions that are universally recognised.
+(4 marks)

-Name the theorist who popularised EQ theory in the late 1990s.

-Outline the three main concepts that make up EQ.
+Name the theorist who popularised EQ theory in the late 1990s and outline the three main concepts that make up EQ.
+(4 marks)

 Suggest two reasons why many people believe EQ is a valuable skill that leads to success in the workplace.
+(4 marks)

 Define the term ‘active listening’ and, considering an individual with high EQ, provide two examples to show how they could actively listen to another person.
+(5 marks)

 Refer to psychological evidence and understandings.
+(4 marks)

+Quality of response (3 marks)

 Question number: ___________